 What does the word "Formosa" mean if the word "Ilha" is "island" in Portuguese?

 1 Germosa" is commonly known as an unofficial name for Taiwan.
-However, what many people don't know is that there is another Formosa located on the banks of the Paraguay River\ in Argentina\.
-Let's take a 5 detailed look at these two namesakes\ and investigate the aspects in which they are similar and those in which they differ.
+However, what many people don't know is that there is another Formosa located on the banks of the Paraguay River in Argentina.
+Let's take a 5 detailed look at these two namesakes and investigate1 the aspects in which they are similar and those in which they differ2.

 Interestingly, it appears that both Formosas were unintentionally discovered by European explorers in the sixteenth century.
-It is believed that a crew of Portuguese\ sailors first came across Taiwan and named it "Ilha Formosa," which means "beautiful island."
-Similarly, Formosa was the European name given to an area of land discovered in South America\ by Spanish explorers around the same time.
-These explorers considered the area they had found to possess such exceptional beauty that they decided to settle there.
+It is believed that a crew3 of Portuguese sailors4 first came across Taiwan and named it "Ilha Formosa," which means "beautiful island."
+Similarly, Formosa was the European name given to an area of land discovered in South America^{} by Spanish explorers around the same time.
+These explorers considered the area they had found to possess such exceptional5 beauty that they decided to settle6 there.

 Apart from their shared name and historical similarities, there is another interesting geographical phenomenon that connects these two locations.
-Taiwan is located at 23° N and Argentina's Formosa at 23° S, which means both areas are roughly the same distance from the equator\.
-What's more, they sit on the exact opposite side of the world 2.
-Which sentence in the passage explains that the two Formosas are on the exact opposite side of the world from each other?
+Taiwan is located at 23° N and Argentina's Formosa at 23° S, which means both areas are roughly the same distance from the equator.
+What's more, each of them sits on the exact opposite side of the world from the other.
+If someone in northern Taiwan 2.
+Which sentence in the passage explains that each of the two Formosas is on the exact opposite side of the world from the other?